-- Pillar 1 establishes minimum capital requirements, defines eligible capital instruments and prescribes rules for calculating RWA. - Pillar 2 requires banks to have an internal capital adequacy assessment process and requires that banking supervisors evaluate each bank's overall risk profile as well as its risk management and internal control processes. - Pillar 3 encourages market discipline through disclosure requirements which allow market participants to assess the risk and capital profiles of banks.
+- · Pillar 1 establishes minimum capital requirements, defines eligible capital instruments, and prescribes rules for calculating RWA. - Pillar 2 requires banks to have an internal capital adequacy assessment process and requires that banking supervisors evaluate each bank's overall risk profile as well as its risk management and internal control processes. - Pillar 3 encourages market discipline through disclosure requirements which allow market participants to assess the risk and capital profiles of banks.

-This report provides information about Truist's capital structure, capital adequacy, risk exposures, RWA and risk management framework.
-It should be read in conjunction with Truist's Annual Report on Form 10-K for the year ended December 31, 2020 and the Consolidated Financial Statements for Bank Holding Companies - Form FR Y-9C for the period ended December 31, 2020.
+This report provides information about Truist's capital structure, capital adequacy, risk exposures, RWA, and risk management framework.
+It should be read in conjunction with Truist's Annual Report on Form 10-K for the year ended December 31, 2020 and Quarterly Report on Form 10-Q for the period ended March 31, 2021 and the Consolidated Financial Statements for Bank Holding Companies - Form FR Y-9C for the period ended March 31, 2021.
 Truist's SEC filings are located on its website at ir.truist.com/sec-filings.